 Why is the above paragraph significant?
 To show you that the brindle was once an accepted pattern within the GSD breed.
 The SV (original GSD governing body) decided to eliminate many colors and patterns that the GSD came in.
 The colors eliminated to be eligible to be shown include; blue, liver, white and patterns– brindle and blue merle.

-Since these colors and patterns were not allowed to be shown they were bred away from.
 I want to make perfectly clear these colors and patterns were eliminated from being shown because the people ‘in charge’ did not want them shown.
 They were not eliminated because of health issues but rather personal preferences.
 Max Von Stephantz (breed founder) wrote: ‘No good dog is a bad color’

 Due to the inability to continually upload/update pics and video, please follow this link to our facebook page to see many pictures including parents mentioned above, puppies we have produced and puppies that are available.
 Scroll through the albums and if you do not find what you are looking for please send me a message.
 Keep in mind you do not have to have a facebook page to see this page.